Turning back time takes its toll

-Dr. Kaninika Verma, Clinical Sleep Director for OSF HealthCare, says research shows most people simply stay up later and watch a little more TV, play on their computers, or in some cases drink more alcohol because bars stay open later.
+The ending of daylight saving time means that the sun will be out earlier in the morning and the evenings will get darker sooner.
+OSF HealthCare Clinical Director of Sleep Medicine Dr. Kaninika Verma says research shows most people don’t make good use of the extra hour of sleep in the fall, but simply stay up later and watch a little more TV, play on their computers, or in some cases drink more alcohol because bars stay open later.

 She says light has a huge impact on our body's circadian rhythm, otherwise known as a sleep/wake cycle.
 So when that changes, it throws the body out of sync.
 When we "fall back," Dr. Verma says stress hormones start booting up the body's systems hours in advance of waking and when the clock changes, they are out of sync.

-"If you want to switch your clock, do it in 15 minute increments and don't exect it to happen overnight.
+"If you want to switch your clock, do it in 15 minute increments and don't expect it to happen overnight.
 You can't just go to bed an hour ahead and expect it to work.
-It's just not going to happen," she advised.
+It's just not going to happen," she advises.

 Dr. Verma says sleep is not a luxury.
 It is a vital sign and not getting enough sleep, or getting poor-quality sleep, increases the risk of high blood pressure, heart disease, obesity, and diabetes.
 Sleep deprivation also hurts the body's immune system so you can get sick more easily.